 In this tutorial we will cover the basics of how to use Procreate.
 This is a beginner tutorial meant for those who aren’t familiar with Procreate but want to learn the functions on how to start.
+For live expert guidance while making awesome posters, cards, videos, and more with the popular digital art tool Canva, join our live online class led by an expert and designed by professionals from Google, Stanford, and MIT.

 Have fun with a Procreate beginner tutorial